sara-nl/clouddocs/UvA-20170201/partA.markdown

 Let's shut your first VM down.
 Anytime you expect your VM to be doing nothing useful, you should shut it down to stop consuming the resources that your VM is holding.

+* Go to the list of running VMs in the Cloud UI (_Instances / VMs_).
-* In the cloud UI, tick the box to the left on the row with your VM.
+* Tick the box to the left on the row with your VM.
-* At the upper right corner of the screen, under the red dust bin drop-down button <i class="fa fa-trash-o" style="background-color:#f04124;border-color:#cf2a0e;color:#fff;padding:1px 1ex 1px 1ex;"></i>, click _Shutdown_.
+* At the upper right corner of the screen, under the red dust bin drop-down button <i class="fa fa-trash-o" style="background-color:#f04124;border-color:#cf2a0e;color:#fff;padding:1px 1ex 1px 1ex;"></i>, click _Terminate_.
+In the pop-up click OK.
 * Refresh (by clicking on the two arrows chasing each other, _<i class="fa fa-refresh"></i>_, next to the green _<i class="fa fa-plus" style="background-color:#43AC6A;border-color:#368a55;color:#fff;padding:1px 1ex 1px 1ex;"></i>_ button) until your VM is gone from the list.
 It will be removed from the display, but you can start it again whenever you need it.

 > **Food for brain:**
 >
-> When the VM has been shut down and disappeared from the list, check and refresh the _Images_ and _Templates_ tabs. *Are your `image` and `template` still there?*
+> When the VM has been shut down and disappeared from the list, check and refresh the _Storage / Images_ and _Templates / VMs_ tabs. *Are your `image` and `template` still there?*

 > **Note:**
 >
-> Your running VMs book resources exclusively (and hence, consuming quota from your group even though we haven't explicitly made you aware of it in the course material) whether they are doing something useful or are idle.
+> Your running VMs get exclusive access to their resources whether they are doing something useful or are idle.
 Because the HPC Cloud is offered on a fair-share basis and other users may actually be needing resources that you may be holding, before you move to the next part of this workshop, please **remember to shut all your VMs down**.

 ### BONUS _food for brain_

 This section is meant as extra questions that we thought would be nice for you to investigate, and we invite you to do/think about them even after the workshop is finished.

 **Bonus:** The HPC Cloud has hundreds of users.
 Many of them have common questions.
 In order to address these we have put together a web site with some documentation for users.
 We call it the HPC Cloud Documentation.
 Do you know the URL of this web site?
-Make sure you find out!!!
+Make sure you find out!

 ### Next: part B